-The Centre for Diabetes Research (the Centre) is an initiative of the DRFWA and was established in 2005 to strengthen research in Western Australia into diabetes.
+The DRF helped establish the Centre for Diabetes Research (the Centre) in 2005 who's sole purpose is to undertake research into diabetes

 The Centre for Diabetes Research (CDR) has published the largest ever genetic linkage study undertaken in the top-ranked journal – Diabetes – in the field of diabetes research.
 This was the outcome of the Type 1 Diabetes Genetics Consortium’s (T1DGC) ten-year study.
 The study analyzed data gathered from over 4,000 pairs of brothers and sisters (with type 1 diabetes) to identify genes that affect the risk of developing type 1 diabetes (T1D).